You will need

 - Coloured items or colour-cards

-For some, this activity might’ve been right up their street, though they may still have stepped out of their comfort zone!
+For some, this activity might have been right up their street, though they may still have stepped out of their comfort zone!
 Footy fans needed to think carefully about the activities they chose, prepared and ran, so that everyone could play their part, whatever their level of football knowledge.
 Were group-led activities a success, and would you like to see more group-led sessions in future?

 - Active games